-In the IH2 there is a new function called MAXOR which is the allowable hour angle overrun after crossing the central meridian before it must be flipped.
-It is assumed to be symmetrical and allows a lot more freedom for flipping - manual flip can be performed anywhere within the MAXOR setting, before or after the Central Meridian.
+In the IH2 there are new settings called MOR and MORP which is the allowable hour angle overrun after crossing the central meridian before it must be flipped.
+MOR is the Meridian Overrun due South and MORP the meridian overrun under the pole.
+This allows a lot more freedom for flipping - manual flip can be performed anywhere within the MAXOR setting, before or after the Central Meridian.
 This introduces another limitation on the telescope movement envelope.
-The telescope will stop moving if it reaches this limit and so avoid damage by the telescope running into the mount.
+The telescope will stop moving if it reaches these limits and so avoid damage by the telescope running into the mount.

 There is no command in the serial HOST protocol to perform a manual flip, but an automatic flip is performed on a GOTO to the other hemisphere if the flags and settings allow it.
+Revised 12OCT2018